Garlic Chutney Recipe (Rajasthani Style)

 Notes

 Using Fresh Chillies – Replace dry red chilies with fresh red chilies.
 Slit the fresh chilies and remove their seeds.
 Fry the garlic, ginger, and cumin seeds in oil.
 Add them to a blender along with fresh chilies and blend until smooth.
-The shelf life of the chutney will be less though.
+The chutney’s shelf life will be shorter, though.

 Red Chilli Powder – To prepare it with red chili powder, skip using dry red chilies in the recipe.
 Fry the garlic, ginger, and cumin seeds in oil.
 Add them to a blender along with ยผ cup of red chili powder and blend to make the chutney.